 Learn to Cope

-Not only are the physical effects of psoriasis frustrating, but the emotional effects of psoriasis can be much worse.
+The physical effects of psoriasis are frustrating, but the emotional effects can be much worse.
 Psoriasis may cause your relationships to change and people may treat you differently.
 Unfortunately, this may lead to stress, which then leads to worsening psoriasis.
 A doctor may prescribe antidepressant medications if psoriasis is diminishing your quality of life.
 Support groups can also help you cope with psoriasis by talking to other people who are suffering from the same disease.

 Tips to Prevent Psoriasis Flare-Ups

 - Take care of your skin and scalp: never pick at patched or scales

 - Avoid dry, cold weather